Harrow-Enigma/TeamEnigma-ProjectEco-Webserver/README.md

  - **A webserver (and by extension, a website)**
  - Sensors on ESP-32 boards
- - An AI server, with Pytorch
+ - An AI server, with Tensorflow
  - A set of forms